❉ An appreciation of Dusty Springfield’s post-‘Memphis’ soul trilogy, by We Are Cult’s James Gent.

 Although it received high praise and often occupies top spots in classic album charts, Dusty In Memphis did not sell that well, and as such her status could be considered similar to that of her sometime Philips labelmate Scott Walker, in as much as her most accomplished albums didn’t always translate to straightahead commercial success.
 Dusty was an absolutely top-drawer interpreter of gifted people’s material, all too often squeezed into a conservative market by her promoters and a certain malleability on her part due to being reluctant to play the fame game and having no real masterplan.
 In short, the kind of act in short supply today, less driven and micro-managed by Svengalis and the press, but no poorer for having left some fascinating documents of forgotten new directions along the way.

 The real genius of Dusty In Memphis, however, was not that it offered actual soul food in its purest form, but in its synthesis: Dusty seemed more interested in applying a Muscle Shoals vibe to material by the likes of Goffin and King, Bacharach, Mann/Weill and Randy Newman.
-As Martin Ruddock writes in Shindig: “Dusty wanted to apply the punchy production and cool measured arrangements of Stax and Atlantic soul sides to the work of her favourite songwriters”
+As We Are Cult contributor Martin Ruddock writes in Shindig! magazine: “Dusty wanted to apply the punchy production and cool measured arrangements of Stax and Atlantic soul sides to the work of her favourite songwriters”

 Dusty quickly went back into the studio to tape From Dusty With Love and cut a whole album penned by Kenny Gamble and Leon Huff.
 If those names don’t mean anything to you, you’ll recognise their musical imprint.
 Laidback grooves, sultry strings, songs of loving and loss, Gamble and Huff defined ‘the sound of Philadelphia’ in the mid 1970s, providing hits for the Jacksons, O’Jays, the Three Degrees, establishing the Sound of Philadelphia and influenced David Bowie’s calculated move into blue-eyed soul with Young Americans in 1975.